 The Domain Name System (DNS) is the reason why browsing the internet is so quick and simple.
 Its job is resolving domain names such as “nordvpn.com” into actual IP addresses.
 In other words, it translates the long, complex numeric names of web servers into human language, and the other way around.

 This is how it works: Whenever you want to visit our website, you type “nordvpn.com” into your browser.
 Your computer or smartphone sends a query to a DNS server: it contacts the server and asks for the unique IP address of our site.
 Only after the DNS server provides the IP address, your device can finally connect to the website you want.

 When you connect to a VPN, all your online traffic is supposed to be routed through the VPN network.
 That includes the DNS queries we mentioned before.
 They should go through the encrypted tunnel straight to your VPN provider’s DNS servers.

 But that’s not always the case.
 A DNS leak is a security flaw that allows your queries to travel to the default DNS servers, which belong to your internet service provider (ISP).
 That may happen if you:

 are running Windows 8 or later with the “Smart Multi-Homed Name Resolution” feature enabled;

 are using a VPN service that doesn’t own its DNS servers nor offer adequate protection from leaks.

-Should any of your traffic go out through the regular, unencrypted route, it may be intercepted by unauthorized parties such as your ISP or DNS provider.
-This way, they would be able to see the websites your visit, the files you download, the services you use and more.
-And you won’t even know about it, unless you take a special test for DNS leaks, like the one provided here.
+If any of your online traffic goes out through the regular, unencrypted route, third parties may intercept it.
+That includes your ISP or DNS provider, who would be able to see the websites you visit, the services you use, and more.

-You can check for DNS leaks in just a few easy steps.
+You can check for DNS leaks in just a few easy steps:

-Please contact our support team via live chat, email or support ticket.
+What if you are connected to NordVPN, and still see a DNS leak during the test?
+Please contact our support team our support team over live chat or email.
 We’ll help you sort out any issues as soon as possible.